ilai-ucsb/music_rec/team/sprint02/lab03.md

 Aditya
--Finished data visualization experiments for learning objectives (will push a PR later today).
+- Finished data visualization experiments for learning objectives (will push a PR later today).
 Addressed comments on my dataset PR.
 Approved other’s PRs
--I plan to push my PR for learning today.
+- I plan to push my PR for learning today.
--Blockers: need 1 more approval for dataset PR.
+- Blockers: need 1 more approval for dataset PR.
 Need feedback on the flowchart diagrams for the MVP.

 Parsa